 Some of the major Hollywood studios had a significant connection to the launch of DIVX.
 Los Angeles law firm Ziffren, Brittenham, Branca & Fischer, developed the format, and Circuit City was the biggest backer of the format, selling discs and DIVX-capable players from the get-go.
 Several other electronics chains also supported the format, including The Good Guys and Canadian chain Future Shop.
 DIVX also had anti-piracy safeguards encoded to the discs, which DVD had yet to perfect.
-DreamWorks, Disney, Fox, Paramount, and Universal supported the format right away as their format of choice instead of DVD, though the latter four of these studios started releasing titles on DVD by the time DIVX was launched.
-DreamWorks launched its titles on DVD in December 1998.
-Warner Bros. and Sony Pictures were staunch supporters of DVD from the very beginning and were the only studios that refused to release titles on DIVX.
+DreamWorks, Disney, 20th Century Fox, Paramount, and Universal supported the format right away as their format of choice instead of DVD, though the latter four of these studios had already started releasing titles on DVD by the time DIVX was launched.
+(DreamWorks launched its titles on DVD in December 1998.)
+Warner Bros. and Sony Pictures were staunch supporters of DVD from the very beginning, and were the only studios that refused to release titles on DIVX.

 An Internet backlash arose due to the launch of DIVX.
 Websites protesting DIVX argued that because the format was releasing titles in pan-and-scan and without special features (except for the Theatrical Trailer on some titles), and because video plays were being monitored (which some felt to be Orwellian in nature), there would be a major threat to DVD if DIVX becomes popular.
 Video stores were concerned that its "no late fees" catch would deter people from renting movies more often, and even some chains such as Hollywood Video and Blockbuster began making titles available for rental on DVD.
 Environmentalists were concerned that consumers would simply throw the discs away after watching them; Circuit City attempted to counter this by encouraging consumers to recycle the discs at their stores.